-Let’s start at the bottom, with your ankles.
-Research suggests your ankles should be supported via a footrest keeping the ankle joints at just over a 90 degree angle.
-The same rule applies to your knees, keep them slightly over 90 degree angle with at least 80- 90% of your thighs supported on your seat.
-Basically, your feet should be planted firmly on the floor and you’re not sitting in a twisted position.
-Which I know can be easy to do after sitting for hours without regular breaks!
+Let’s start at the bottom with your ankles.
+Research suggests your ankles should be supported via a footrest keeping the ankle joints at just over a 90-degree angle.
+The same rule applies to your knees, keep them slightly at over 90-degree angles with at least 80- 90% of your thighs supported on your seat parallel to the floor.
+Basically, at all-times your feet are planted firmly on the floor and you’re not sitting in a twisted position – which I know can be easy to do after sitting for hours without regular breaks!

 Moving on to those troublesome lower backs.
-A lot of us are guilty of having poor sitting posture, slouching in our chairs at work, and creating extra unnecessary stress on our spine.
-To help avoid this extra stress it’s important to ensure that your butt is touching the back part of your chair.
-So, be sure to get your wiggle on and shuffle to the back of your chair!
-At this point, don’t be worried if your feet come off the floor, this is where the foot support is ideal and would come in handy.
-Also, to assist in reducing low back pain, try using a lumbar support on your chair.
-These are usually available at a low cost or can even be created by simply rolling up a towel and placing it on your low back while sitting in your chair.
-The goal with the lumbar support is to straighten up your sitting posture and help say goodbye to low back aches.
+A lot of us are guilty of having poor sitting posture – slouching in our chairs at work and creating extra unnecessary stresses through our spine and the soft tissues (muscles, tendons, and ligaments) that support our spine and body!
+To avoid this extra stress, it’s important to ensure that your butt is touching the back of the chair.
+So, get your wiggle on and shuffle right to the back of your chair, don’t be worried if your feet come off the floor, this is where the foot support will be ideal and come in handy.
+To reduce lower back pain, try using a lumbar support which can be purchased or done by simply rolling up a towel and placing it on your lower back.
+It will help straighten up your posture and help say goodbye to aches in your lower back.